raphvrl/vk-minecraft-clone/README.md

 1. Go to the "Actions" tab of this repository
 2. Select the latest successful "Build" workflow
 3. Download the "build" artifact
-4. Extract the archive which contains:
-   - `app.exe` - The game executable
-   - `assets/` - Required game resources
+4. Launch `app.exe` from the extracted `build.zip` file to play the game

 ### Option 2: Building from Source